Did you know there are different marine battery types? Read this brief guide to find out what the different types are and when they work best.

 These are the most expensive batteries but also last five times longer than the other types.
 They charge quickly and are noticeably lighter.
 When not in use, they discharge slower, so you’ll have a more charged battery when you go to use your boat.

 When it’s time to buy a new battery for your boat, it’s important to know what you’re buying.
 The first step is to figure out the purpose of the battery.
 Then you can choose from starting, deep cycle, and dual purpose.

 Then you need to choose from the marine battery types of flooded, gel, AGM, and lithium.

-Check out our fishing category for more articles to help you score the great catch.
+Check out our fishing category for more articles to help you score a great catch.